AISquare-Studio/AISquare-Studio-QA/docs/ACTION_USAGE.md

 ```
 OPENAI_API_KEY=sk-your-openai-api-key-here
 STAGING_URL=https://your-staging-environment.com
+STAGING_EMAIL=test@example.com
+STAGING_PASSWORD=your-test-password
 ```

-**Note**: The OpenAI API key and staging URL must be passed from your repository secrets as inputs to the action.
+**Note**: All secrets are passed as inputs to the action for maximum flexibility and security.

 ### **3. Use AutoQA in Pull Requests**